-- 15.9 As employees, lay ministers (both full-time and part-time) are "workers" for the purposes of the Workers Compensation Act.
+- 15.10.
+As employees, lay ministers (both full-time and part-time) are "workers" for the purposes of the Workers Compensation Act.
 Therefore, the parish must purchase workers compensation insurance cover for all employees (lay ministers and other staff).
 This is a legal obligation of the parish.
-For further information refer to the 'Employment Relations Guidelines for Parishes' on the secure Parish Portal. - 15.10 Certain benefits received by lay ministers while tax and FBT exempt (and not declared on annual payment summaries, eg, travel and housing benefits, superannuation) must be included for workers compensation purposes.
-For assistance with determining which benefits paid or provided to lay ministry and other staff must be included in a workers compensation declaration, refer to the 'Wages Definition Manual' published by iCare Workers Insurance formerly NSW WorkCover and the supporting worksheet in the SDS sample 'Parish Workers Compensation declaration template'. - 15.11 Where the total amount of wages and benefits paid to all employees is less than \$7,500 per annum no workers compensation policy is required.
+For further information refer to the Employment Relations Guidelines for Parishes on the secure Parish Portal. - 15.11.Certain benefits received by lay ministers while tax and FBT exempt (and not declared on annual payment summaries, e.g., travel and housing benefits, superannuation) must be included for workers compensation purposes.
+For assistance with determining which benefits paid or provided to lay ministry and other staff must be included in a workers compensation declaration, refer to the 'Wages Definition Manual' published by iCare Workers Insurance, formerly NSW WorkCover. - 15.12.
+Where the total amount of wages and benefits paid to all employees is less than \$7,500 per annum no workers compensation policy is required.